Ghatigaon

-Ghatigaon (Devanagari: घाटीगांव Gháṭígaon) is a village and corresponding community development block in Gwalior district of Madhya Pradesh, India.
-As of 2011, the village population is 5,641, in 1,088 households.
+Ghatigaon (Gháṭígaon) is a village and corresponding community development block in Gwalior district of Madhya Pradesh, India.
+As of 2011, the village population was 5,641, in 1,088 households.

 History

 Ghatigaon is mentioned in the 1908 British gazetteer as a village of Gwalior State, in pargana Mastura of zila Gird Gwalior, with an area of 10,703 bighas and a population of 679.
 It had a camping ground, a Dak bungalow, an excise shop, metalled road access, a state post office, a railway station, and a sayar naka.

 Villages

 Ghatigaon CD block has the following 159 villages: